Toudahl/KanbanBoard/README.md

-# KanbanBoard - No longer beeing worked on
+# KanbanBoard - No longer being worked on

 A simple kanban board made as a "brush up" exercise at the beginning of my second semester studying for my AP graduate degree in computer science.